Schoolboy-Code/half-life-calculator/README.md

 Version v1.0.0
-- Implemented a (presumably) working prototype
+- Implemented a working prototype
+- Does not currently work in programs where n is provided.

 credit: Ben and Ritz